 Post-production processing and handling safety

-The post-processing of titanium powder undoubtedly will utilise electrical equipment from sieves, blenders, feeders, etc. This challenge also presents itself to users of AM equipment.
+The post-processing of titanium powder undoubtedly will utilise electrical equipment from sieves, blenders, feeders, etc. This challenge also presents itself to users of Additive Manufacturing equipment.
 When considering electrical installations involving any flammable substance, it is highly recommended to reference National Electrical Code, NFPA 70, particularly articles 500 to 504.
 These sections describe the recommended best installation practices for electrical equipment in the presence of a hazardous material.
 Class II is relevant to combustible dusts (e.g., metal powders) and, within Class II locations, there are Divisions I and II.
 To determine which division a process/material may fall into, the reader is directed to read these descriptions carefully.

 Beyond electrical installations, certain procedures/guidelines should be considered when handling titanium powder.